vijaysharm/ehyo-android/README.md

 ++ Document public API

 + All commands
-++ Support --project id or --manifest id or --sourceset id where the ID is something you can use to distinctly select the right item to apply a command to (avoiding prompts)
+++ Support --project or --variant or --sourceset or --buildtype so you can distinctly select the right item to apply a command to (avoiding prompts)

-+ Dependencies command
-++ Support upgrading dependencies

 + Finish template command
 ++ Add support for an "interactive" mode.
 Allows for users to step and select what is applied.